-- 1. Log into your router management page (see "Access your router management page" on page 26). - 2.
-Select the wireless band you would like to configure and click on WPS.
+- 1. Log into your router management page (see "Access your router management page" on page 17). - 2.
+Click on the Advanced tab.

+Select wireless band you would like to configure, Wireless 2.4GHz or Wireless 5GHz and click on WPS.

-3. To add a wireless device to your network, simply the push the WPS button on the wireless device (consult wireless device's User's Guide for length of time), you are connecting, then in your router management page under WPS action click on the Add Enrollee button.
+4. To add a wireless device to your network, simply click the Add Enrollee button in the router management page, then push the WPS button on the wireless device (consult wireless device's User's Guide for length of time) you are connecting.